Shared Notepad

 The interesting line is the last one before the return:

-// queue after this action's response is sent.
+// this action's response is sent.

 func (c *NotepadController) Save(state NotepadState, ctx *livetemplate.Context) (NotepadState, error) {